Daito-Ryu Aiki Jujutsu

 the New England Aikikai.
 He took a leading role in spreading Aikido in the eastern US, and in Canada where he died in 2004 of a heart attack during a seminar trip.

-Ariff Mehter was born in Burma, and began studying Aikido in 1962 with U Thaung Din.
+Ariff Mehter was born in Burma in 1945, and began studying Aikido in 1962 with U Thaung Din.
 In 1968, he moved to New York State and began studying with Mitsunari Kanai and Yoshimitsu Yamada.
 Mehter founded Aikido of Central New York in 1970.
 He moved to Kentucky in 1978 where he founded the KYOWVA Aikikai in Ashland.
 In 1989, he moved to Louisville where he founded the Kentuckiana Aikikai.
 In 1998 he moved on to northern Kentucky.
 He now teaches at Aikido of Cincinnati.

-Yousuf Mehter was born in Burma.
+Yousuf Mehter was born in Burma in 1948.
 He was a skilled athelete as a young man, playing on Burma's National field hockey team.
 He began his martial arts training at age 17.
 He trained under U Thaung Din in Burma, and under his brother, Ariff Mehter, in the United States.
 He became the chief instructor of Aikido of Central New York in 1978, and continued teaching there until 2012.
 He now lives in Virginia, and continues to teach seminars.